MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-health-reports.md

 ms.reviewer: mkaminska
 ---

-# Device health and compliance report in Microsoft Defender for Endpoint
+# Device health reports in Microsoft Defender for Endpoint

 **Applies to:**